itoyjakra/ec2_autostop/README.md

 # EC2 AutoStop Solution

 This repository contains the Terraform configuration for an EC2 AutoStop solution.
-The solution automatically stops EC2 instances when they are not in use, based on CPU utilization metrics.
+The solution automatically stops EC2 instances when they are not in use, using intelligent multi-metric monitoring including CPU utilization, network activity, and packet counts.

 ## Prerequisites